appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 :::

 :::warning
-If you still encounter this issue after updating the Cocoapods version, please update your iOS minimum deployment target version to iOS 13.0 and higher.
-If this does not resolve the issue, you can use the script mentioned below.
+If the issue persists after updating Cocoapods, consider updating your iOS minimum deployment target to iOS 13.0 or higher.
+If the problem still remains, use the script provided below.
 :::

 :::caution